Civic Time Off

 5. 3.
 Amplify

-Spotlight and celebrate employees who serve as nonpartisan poll workers, continuing to encourage employees to take advantage of this opportunity.
+Spotlight and celebrate employees who spend time being active in your community through CTO, continuing to encourage employees to take advantage of this opportunity.

 *The organizations on this website do not constitute endorsements and are listed for the purpose of providing additional resources.